 At present, about 70 people from the residential environment of the tea garden work for the company Chenzhou-Jietan with a temporary or permanent employment contract.
-They work in the cultivation, in the harvesting and in the tea processing in the preprocessing factory or in the final processing factory.
+They work in the cultivation, in the harvesting and in the tea processing in the preprocessing factory.
 Chinese companies are obliged to provide an employment contract to all employees.
 The Chinese labour law also guarantees a minimum wage as well as a statutory health, pension and accident insurance.
-The current minimum wage in China is around 130 to 270 euros per month, depending on the region (in Hunan Province around 130 to 170 euros).
-Qualified permanent workers in the tea processing factories often receive the three to fourfold of the minimum wage.
+The current minimum wage in the county of Yuanling is 1550 Yuan per month, around 211 Euro.
+Qualified permanent workers in the tea processing factories often receive the two to threefold of the minimum wage.

 The other approximately 300 inhabitants of the peninsula work for other companies in the area or as seasonal workers or are no longer able to work due to their advanced age and/or health problems.